SAP/openui5-docs/docs/JSDoc_Guidelines_eeaa5de.md

 -   Document at least public and protected methods with JSDoc, mark them as `@public` or `@protected`.

     If you also document private methods with JSDoc, mark them as `@private`.
 This is currently the default in OpenUI5, but not in JSDoc, so it is safer to explicitly specify this. `@protected` is not clearly defined for a JavaScript environment.
-In OpenUI5 it denotes a method that is not meant to be used by applications, but might be used outside the relevant class or subclasses, but only in closely related classes.
+In OpenUI5, it denotes a method that is not meant to be used by applications.
+It might be used outside the relevant class or subclasses, but only in closely related classes.

+    To specify explicit classes that are allowed to use a class or function, mark them as `@private` followed by `@ui5-restricted <modulenames>`, which will override the latter and make sure that the JSDoc cannot generate this content.

 -   Document method parameters with type \(in curly braces\) and parameter name \(in square brackets if optional\).